IMIO/pyodcompare/README.rst

 ===========

-Provides a command line and a class to generate an odt file wich is a comparison between two documents.
+Provides a command line and a class to generate an odt file which is a comparison between two documents.

 You need a soffice / libreoffice service listening on a port (2002 by default)